ibrahimboudaoud/rate-limiter-service/README.md

 A rate limiter built from scratch because I was tired of being able to describe token bucket in an interview but not actually having written one.

-Two real algorithms, a tiny API in front of them, and a demo that looks less like a form and more like something you'd actually want to stare at during an incident.
+Two algorithms, a tiny API in front of them, and a demo that's nice to look at during an incident.

 ## Why this exists

 Rate limiting comes up constantly in system design interviews and I noticed I could talk about it fine but I'd never once implemented it.
 That gap bugged me more than it should have, so this is me closing it.
 No framework doing the hard part for me, no `npm install some-rate-limiter`.
-Just the two algorithms, written by hand, tested, and then a UI that actually shows you what's happening inside instead of just spitting out allowed/blocked.
+Just the two algorithms, written and tested, and then a UI that actually shows what's happening inside (as opposed to just outputting "allowed" or the dreaded "blocked").

 ## What's in here